Marguerite O'Brien, MSW

 Chris Donevant-Haines, M.A., LPC

-Molly Ford is the on-campus Aramark registered dietitian.
-She received a Bachelor of Science in culinary nutrition from Johnson & Wales University in Providence, R.I., and completed her dietetic internship at Meredith College in Raleigh, N.C.
-She was raised in Hampstead, N.H., and later moved to Newburyport, Mass.
-Her interest areas include nutrition, plant-forward meals, cooking and mindful eating.
-Molly enjoys trying new foods, her most recent favorite is chia-seed kombucha.
+Molly Ford (she, her, hers) is the registered dietitian for on-campus dining services.
+She received a Bachelor of Science in Culinary Nutrition from Johnson & Wales University in Providence, R.I., and completed her dietetic internship at Meredith College in Raleigh, N.C.
+Her interest areas include plant-forward meals, scratch baking, and mindful eating.
+Molly enjoys trying different cuisines and her favorite dish is Chicken Tikka Masala.

-Cassandra Lamont received a Bachelor of Arts in communication studies, with an emphasis in interpersonal and organizational communication from California State University Long Beach.
+Cassandra Lamont (she, her, hers) received a Bachelor of Arts in communication studies, with an emphasis in interpersonal and organizational communication from California State University Long Beach.
 She previously worked at the University of Mississippi in Admissions and as an academic advisor in the School of Business.
-She is originally from Huntington Beach, Calif.
-Her areas of interest include reading, financial podcasts, traveling and spending time with family.
+She is originally from Huntington Beach, CA. Her areas of interest include reading, financial podcasts, traveling and spending time with family.